Small Animal Laser Surgery

 When considering surgery for your pet, laser surgery is an option for you at our clinic.
 Laser surgery does not use traditional scalpels or scissors for cutting tissue, but rather heats the water within the tissue to cut and cauterize at the same time.
 This method seals blood and nerve endings, resulting in less pain, bleeding, swelling and chance of infection as well as creating faster recovery times than traditional surgical options.

 Laser surgery is appropriate for most routine surgeries and also allows us to perform surgeries that we might not otherwise be able to perform due to the location in the body and/or risk of bleeding.
 It also reduces anesthetic time on many procedures because of the minimal amount of tissue bleeding.
-Because of the advantages, mass removals and feline declaw procedures are all performed with a laser.
+Because of the advantages, mass removals and airway procedures are performed with a laser.

 One area where laser surgery is of particular benefit is in nares ablation for dogs and cats with abnormally small external nasal openings such as Pugs, Shih-tzus, Bulldogs, and Persians.
 The procedure involves removal of a small amount of nasal tissue that is blocking the airway resulting in a larger opening for breathing.
 Studies have shown that this procedure, when done when the patient is young, dramatically reduces the development of upper airway collapse so common in these breeds.
 It also reduces respiratory noise, helping everyone get a better night sleep.
 The procedure is generally performed at the time of spay/neuter, but can be done at any time with very cosmetic results.
 Owners report noticing a difference in their pet’s breathing right away.